VALIS-software/valis-hpgv/README.md

 See [examples/typescript](examples/typescript) for a completed example

 ## Creating a Custom Track – Multiple Signal Track
-Begin by following the steps to create a TypeScript project (however the principles are the same)

 ## Creating a Custom Track – Custom Interval Source